Urdhva Pundra: Tenkalai

 The Tenkalai namam is a Y-shaped design that incorporates two vertical white lines upon the forehead that intersect upon the bridge of the nose, where they are aligned by the wearer.
 This is representative of the feet of Vishnu.
-A red line that is usually applied with kumkumam is worn in its midst as a representation of Lakshmi.
+A red line that is usually applied with kumkuma is worn in its midst as a representation of Lakshmi.

 Vadakalai

 The Vadakalai are among the two denominations of the Iyengar community of Tamil Brahmins.
 The Vadakalai namam is a U-shaped design that incorporates two curved lines upon the forehead.
 As in the Tenkalai namam, this is representative of the feet of Vishnu.
 A yellow line that is usually applied with a turmeric paste is worn in its midst as a representation of Lakshmi.